ironhack-bcn-data-pt/PR03-project-web/PR03_readme.md

 * **web_scraping.ipynb** Jupyter notebook that contains the code to scrape the page of the 'protectora de Barcelona'.
-* **api.ipynb** Jupyter notebook that contains the code to scrape the api of idealista.
+* **api.ipynb** Jupyter notebook that contains the code to scrape the API of idealista.
-* **datasets.ipynb** Jupyter notebook that contains the merged results from the web scrapping and the api investigation.
+* **home_sweet_home.ipynb** Jupyter notebook that contains the results from the web scrapping and the API investigation.
 * **output** Folder that contains the cleaned datasets and the output of my data pipeline.
 * **src** Images and resources.